-- Sets work priorities and oversees front line program staff, setting policies and procedures that require staff to provide top notch customer service.
+- Sets work priorities and oversee front line program staff, setting policies and procedures that require staff to provide top-notch customer service.

-- Conducts and implements needs assessments, safety checks, programs standards and evaluates program effectiveness.
+- Conducts and implements need assessments, safety checks, program standards and evaluates program effectiveness.

 - Assists in budget preparation and manages revenue and expenses closely to ensure strong financial performance.

 - Develops and maintains records.
 Prepares administrative reports.